U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs: Abstract

 \section{Abstract}

-The current evaluation of mathematical skills in LLMs is limited, as existing benchmarks are either relatively small, primarily focus on elementary and high-school problems, or lack diversity in topics.
-Additionally, the inclusion of visual elements in tasks remains largely under-explored.
+Current evaluations of mathematical skills in Large Language Models are constrained by benchmarks lacking scope, particularly for multi-modal problems --- frequently relying on school-level~\citep{cobbe2021training,lu2023mathvista,zhang2024mathverse}, niche Olympiad-style~\citep{fang2024mathodyssey,mao2024champ}, simple quiz format~\citep{yue2024mmmu,qiao2024we} or relatively small~\citep{lewkowycz2022solving} datasets.

-To address these gaps, we introduce \textbf{U-MATH}, a novel benchmark of \textbf{1,100} unpublished open-ended university-level problems sourced from teaching materials.
-It is balanced across six core subjects, with \textbf{20\% of multimodal problems}.
-Given the open-ended nature of U-MATH problems, we employ an LLM to judge the correctness of generated solutions.
-To this end, we release \textbf{$\boldsymbol{\mu}$-MATH}, a dataset to evaluate the LLMs' capabilities in judging solutions.
+To address this, we introduce \textbf{U-MATH}, a novel benchmark comprising \textbf{1,100} unpublished open-ended university-level problems sourced from current US curricula, with \textbf{20\%} incorporating visual elements.
+Given the free-form nature of U-MATH problems, we employ LLM judges for solution evaluation and release \textbf{$\boldsymbol{\mu}$-MATH}, a meta-evaluation benchmark composed of \textbf{1,084} \umath-derived tasks enabling precise assessment of these judges.

-The evaluation of general domain, math-specific, and multimodal LLMs highlights the challenges presented by U-MATH.
-Our findings reveal that LLMs achieve a maximum accuracy of only 63\% on text-based tasks, with even lower 45\% on visual problems.
-The solution assessment proves challenging for LLMs, with the best LLM judge having an F1-score of 80\% on $\boldsymbol{\mu}$-MATH.